-Kraig Willett has made a comprehensive review of the three most used power meters: SRM, Power Tap and Polar.
-He explains in details how these power meters measure power output and presents results from his tests.
-He gives us a very detailed review of how SRM, Power Tap and Polar perform in price, performance, and durability.
-The review might be a bit difficult to understand for beginners, but it is really worth reading.
+Kraig Willett has comprehensively reviewed the three most used power meters: SRM, Power Tap and Polar.
+He explains how these power meters measure power output and presents results from his tests.
+He gives us a detailed review of how SRM, Power Tap and Polar perform in price, performance, and durability.
+The review might be challenging to understand for beginners, but it is worth reading.

 Here are some of the points from Kraig Willett: